Lee Archer (pilot)

 During World War II, Archer flew 169 combat missions, including bomber escort, reconnaissance and ground attack.
-Archer claimed, and was credited with four enemy fighter aircraft shot down, though disputes regarding this record arose after his death.
+Archer claimed and was credited with five enemy fighter aircraft shot down making him an Ace.

 Archer was one of only four Tuskegee Airmen to have earned three aerial victories in a single day of combat: Joseph Elsberry, Clarence Lester, and Harry T. Stewart Jr.

 Early life

 Born in, New York, Archer grew up in New York's Harlem neighborhood, later attending New York University.
 After graduation, he joined the United States Army in the hopes of becoming a pilot.
 At that time, the Army did not accept black pilots, so Archer was posted to a communications job as a telegrapher and field network-communications specialist in Georgia.
 When the Army's policy changed, he was accepted to the training program for black aviators at Tuskegee Army Airfield in Alabama, graduating first in his class, and one of only 994 black wartime pilots to graduate there.
 He was commissioned as a second lieutenant on July 28, 1943.